Wildflower & BNG Seeding Contractors UK

 Scale: 28 ha

-A419 Cirencester Bypass: Wildflower on Chalk
+A419 Cirencester Bypass: calcareous wildflower on highway cuttings

 Location: A419 Cirencester Bypass, Gloucestershire